igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/onboarding/02-first-task.md

 You have:

-- Added a new event handler.
+- added a new event handler.
-- Registered it in the dispatcher.
+- registered it in the dispatcher.
-- Tested it locally with a signed webhook.
+- tested it locally with a signed webhook.
-- Verified idempotency and unknown-event behavior.
+- verified idempotency and unknown-event behavior.

 This is the standard workflow for extending the webhook receiver with new event types.